maryannh/camjam-kit-1/worksheet.md

         button.wait_for_release()
     ```

-1. Run the code and you'll see the LED is on until the button is pressed.
+1. Run the code and you'll see the LED stays on until the button is pressed.

 1. Now replace `led.on()` with `led.blink()`: